MagdaPaj/debian-dependency-package-generation/README.md

 The impact of APT preferences can be inspected by running `apt-cache policy your-package-name`.

+## Capturing package snapshots

+The `package-history` folder contains a list of package snapshots.
+To enable the later removal of packages that come preinstalled with the base image, the contents of the latter need to be captured as the original state.
+In this sample repository, the original snapshot was named `0`.
+Later snapshots must be named incrementally according to the timestamp of their creation (c.f. [script](./src/create-package-snapshot.sh)).

 ## Release creation

-To create a new dependency package, a new release must be created.
+To create a new dependency/pinning package, a new release must be created.
 To do so:

 1. create a new file under `package-history` folder using the current value of `$EPOCHSECONDS` as a file name
 2. in the newly create file, put each package name and its pinned version on a new line, e.g. `package-name (=1.1.0-1)`
 3. commit and push your changes
 4. create a new tag following the semantic versioning (e.g. `git tag v0.0.5`)
-5. push the tag `git push --tags`, this will automatically trigger a GitHub workflow that will create a new release with the dependency and companion package as assets.
+5. push the tag `git push --tags`, this will automatically trigger a GitHub workflow that will create a new release with the dependency and pinning package as assets.

 ## Package installation